Monoidal Ringel duality and monoidal highest weight envelopes: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Thorsten Heidersdorf, Robert McRae and Catharina Stroppel for helpful conversations, and Andrew Snowden for helpful conversations and valuable comments on a draft of this paper.
+The authors would like to thank Thorsten Heidersdorf, Robert McRae and Catharina Stroppel for helpful conversations, and Kevin Coulembier and Andrew Snowden for helpful conversations and valuable comments on earlier versions of this paper.
 J.G.\ has received financial support from the SNSF via grant P500PT\_206751 and from the DFG via project 531430348.